 Ideally: compare the simulation output with the real world.

 But:

-- stochastic ∴ complete accord is unlikely, and the distribution of differences is usually unknown - 2. path-dependence: output is sensitive to initial condistions/parameters - 3. test for "retrodiction": reversing time in the simulation - 4. what if the model is correct, but the input data are bad?
+- I. stochastic ∴ complete accord is unlikely, and the distribution of differences is usually unknown - 2. path-dependence: output is sensitive to initial condistions/parameters - 3. test for "retrodiction": reversing time in the simulation; or: test from a past date to the present: calibrate with history - 4. what if the model is correct, but the input data are bad?